jafarilab/ocrRBBR/README.md

 <br>

 # Installation

-# Usage

-## Inference of OCR-Driven Boolean Rules in Bulk Multiome Datasets

-## Inference of OCR-Driven Boolean Rules in single-cell Multiome Datasets

-#### Step 1. ocrRBBR installation
 The ocrRBBR codes are written in R version 4.1.3 and have been tested in both Windows and Linux environments.

-#### Installation
 1. Download the compiled package file `RBBR_0.1.0.tar.gz` from this GitHub page.
 2. Install the ocrRBBR package by running the following command in R: